Finance for Geeks

 Cash is king.
 It is possible to consistently make a profit and still run out of cash.

 It's 2003.
 It is no longer appropriate to pigeonhole individuals and make assumptions on the basis of their gender, race, or religion.
 We are an advanced and civilized society, and we have outgrown that kind of narrow thinking about people.

 However, it is still perfectly acceptable to pigeonhole companies according to stereotype and make the corresponding assumptions.
 In fact, it's kind of fun.

-their gross profit margin.
+Personally, I like to broadly categorize companies according to their gross profit margin.
 This is a really important concept when thinking about any business.
 Let's define some terms:

 - Revenue is what you get when you sell something.